 Our supply chains include the sourcing of raw materials principally related to the provision of parts and components.
 We also have contract agreements with a number of service providers.

-We have published our Modern Slavery and Human Trafficking Policy during the last financial year as well as updating our Whistleblowing Policy and our Anti-Fraud and Bribery Policy, all of which are contained in our updated Employee Handbook along with a number of other workplace equality policies and procedures.
-We ensure that wages and benefits comply with prevailing UK Government legislation.
+We continue to actively communicate our Modern Slavery and Human Trafficking Policy to both current and new employees along with other related policies and procedures.
+We continue to ensure that wages and benefits comply with prevailing UK Government legislation.

-These actions demonstrate our commitment to acting ethically and with integrity in all our employment and business relationships.
+These actions continue to demonstrate our commitment to acting ethically and with integrity in all our employment and business relationships.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have provided clear communications and raised an awareness of modern slavery issues to our relevant members of staff (including team briefings and leaflets/posters which have been provided by a recognised third party).